gwuah/light/readme.md

 ### Usage

-Just highlight a piece of text, right click, add to extension.
+If you're on a mac, just select a text and press ctrl+a

-Will add a keybinding later, for better UX.
+Otherwise, just highlight a piece of text, right click, and click on "highlight text".

 ### Features